pvorb/vorba.ch/src/site/posts/2017/2017-12-23_jacoco-coverage-threshold.md

+---
 title: Living up to Your own Standards
+alias: jacoco-coverage-threshold.md

+author: Paul Vorbach
-created: 2017-12-23
+created-at: 2017-12-23
-template: post.corristo.en.tpl
-highlight: "#6daaff"

 tags: [ english, howto, testing, java, gradle, maven, code-coverage ]
+locale: en-US

+template: post-corristo.ftl
+properties:
+  highlight: "#43679C"
+...

 My reader Rebeca asked me yesterday if I could post about how to let your test suite fail if it falls below a certain threshold.
 So here's how you can do this using the JaCoCo plugins for Maven and Gradle.